DNKonanov/geneGraph/README.md

 ### Method validation

-To verify our method we implemented random rearrangements algorithm.
+To verify our method we implemented a random rearrangements algorithm.
 You can carry out the validation pipeline by one command: just open `geneGraph/source/validation` folder and run `bash validate.sh` script in terminal.
-This short pipeline generates sinus-distribution based random rearrangements models and creates plot for input distribution and result complexity profile.
+This short pipeline generates sinus-distribution based random rearrangements models and creates the plot for the input distribution and the resulting complexity profile.

 ## Links

 This tool is available as a web-service [Genome Complexity Browser](http://gcb.rcpcm.org) ([link to github](https://github.com/DNKonanov/Genome-Complexity-Browser)) and as a stand-alone app [GCB package](https://github.com/DNKonanov/GCB).

-Genome Complexity Browser contains pre-computed complexity profiles and graph structure for more than 140 prokariotic species.
+Genome Complexity Browser contains pre-computed complexity profiles and the graph structure for more than 140 prokariotic species.

 GCB_package does not contain pre-computed complexity profiles, but there are easy-to-use scripts to add your own organisms in the package.